jordansissel/sysadvent/2011/09/article.md

-Over the years, I've found awk to be useful for some cases, but the majority of my uses of cut (with cut -d) and awk were essentially setting the field separator and picking the Nth field.
+Over the years, I've found awk to be useful for some cases, but the majority of my uses of cut (with cut -d) and awk were essentially setting the field separator and picking out a few fields.
 I wanted something with better syntax to solve some more complex field selection problems, so I wrote a tool called [fex](http://semicomplete.com/projects/fex/).